By Diane Borden

 Sixteen teams won prizes for low scores for the tournament format (four-person team modified waltz), and individuals were rewarded for closest to the pin on the four par-threes, for the longest drive on hole No. 12 and for the straightest drive on hole No. 8.

-The Invitational Committee also awarded first-, second- and third-place prizes in the tournament’s inaugural putting contest, open to RBIWGC members and Legacy Club members who chose to forego the 18-hole tournament.
+The Invitational Committee also awarded first-, second- and third-place prizes in the tournament’s inaugural putting contest, open to current RBIWGC members and Legacy Club members who chose to forgo the 18-hole tournament.

 Golfers began their early day with a continental breakfast on the Rancho Bernardo Inn patio and then proceeded to their starting tee assignments for an 8 a.m. shotgun start.
 After the round, players gathered in the Bernardo Ballroom for a three-course gourmet luncheon.